prashantsihag03/Dialogue/README.md

-# yourchats
+# Dialogue

-Your Chats is a Chat Application built with Node.js and DynamoDB.
+Dialogue is a Chat Application built with Node.js and DynamoDB.
 Visit this link: https://yourchats.herokuapp.com

 ## Environment Variables